Commonly asked questions about bad credit remortgages

 Do I need a credit check to remortgage?

-Not always – if you decide to apply for a remortgage with your current mortgage lender, they may already not need to check your credit score.
-However, if you are applying to borrow more funds or make changes to the length or type of your mortgage, they may want to better assess your financial health by checking your credit report.
+Not always – if you decide to apply for a remortgage with your current mortgage lender, they may not need to check your credit score as you have a proven track record.
+However, if you are applying to borrow more funds or make changes to the length or type of your mortgage, they may want to take a closer look at your financial health by checking your credit report.

 How long are the repayment terms?